Britannia Monument

-The Nelson's Monument is a commemorative column or tower built in memorial to Admiral Horatio Nelson, situated on the Denes, Great Yarmouth in the county of Norfolk, England.
+The Britannia Monument is a commemorative column or tower built in memorial to Admiral Horatio Nelson, situated on the Denes, Great Yarmouth in the county of Norfolk, England.
 It was designated as a Grade I listed structure in 1953.

 History

 Designed by architect William Wilkins, it was raised in the period 1817–19 from money raised by a committee of local magnates.

 The first custodian of the monument was former Able Seaman James Sharman, a member of the crew of HMS Victory from Norfolk and one of those who carried Nelson below decks after he was shot.

-The monument, correctly called the Norfolk Naval Pillar, is in the style of a Doric column topped by six caryatid figures that support a statue of Britannia proudly standing atop a globe inscribed with the motto from Nelson's coat of arms Palmam Qui Meruit Ferat (translates to 'Let him who has merited it take the palm'), she holds an olive branch in her outstretched right hand, a trident in her left and looks inland – said to be towards Nelson's birthplace in Burnham Thorpe in Norfolk.
-The whole monument is 44 metres high, compared to 52 metres for the monument in Trafalgar Square and the top is reached by some two hundred and seventeen steps.
+The monument, correctly called the Norfolk Naval Pillar, is in the style of a Doric column topped by six caryatid figures that support a statue of Britannia proudly standing atop a globe inscribed with the motto from Nelson's coat of arms Palmam Qui Meruit Ferat (translates to "Let him who has merited it take the palm"), she holds an olive branch in her outstretched right hand, a trident in her left and looks inland – said to be towards Nelson's birthplace in Burnham Thorpe in Norfolk.
+The whole monument is 44 metres high, compared to 52 metres for the monument in Trafalgar Square, London and the top is reached by some two hundred and seventeen steps.
 The structure was completely restored in time for the bicentenary of the Battle of Trafalgar in 2005.
 In 2006 it was removed from English Heritage's Buildings At Risk register.
 In August 2006 it was rededicated.
 It currently stands, albeit separated in its own small railed plot, in an industrial estate.

-The monument is open to the public on a limited basis.

-In the late nineteenth century, the original synthetic Coade Stone caryatids were replaced with concrete replicas.
+The monument is open to the public on a limited basis.In the late nineteenth century, the original synthetic Coade stone caryatids were replaced with concrete replicas.
 The figure of Britannia and the six caryatids were replaced by a fibreglass copy in 1982.